-Nevertheless, due to their high global warming potential (GWP), the use of R404A and R507A will no longer be allowed in the EU in new installations from 2020.
+Nevertheless, due to their high global warming potential (GWP), the use of R404A and R507A is no longer allowed in the EU in new installations since 2020.
 This has been settled in the F-Gas Regulation No. 517/2014 to be applied since 2015.
-However, the current requirement of phase-down in connection with a strict quota system will lead to an earlier phase-out in many applications.
+However, the current requirement of phase-down in connection with a strict quota system has already led to an earlier phase-out in many applications.
 For more detailed information, please refer to BITZER brochure A-510.

-Alternatives with lower GWP are the HFC blends explained below, as well as HFO/HFC blends being developed and evaluated ("Low GWP" HFOs and HFO/HFC blends as alternatives to HFCs).
+Alternatives with lower GWP are the HFC blends explained below, as well as the newly developed HFO/HFC blends ("Low GWP" HFOs and HFO/HFC blends as alternatives to HFCs).

 Halogen free refrigerants or cascade systems using different refrigerants are also an option for specific applications (Halogen free (natural) refrigerants).